top of page

 About Me

-In my free time, I volunteer at different organizations to support individuals who have experienced emotional stress and to deliver mental health presentations.
-I enjoy spending time with my husband, two kids, and my fur baby.
+In my free time, I enjoy spending time with my family and my fur baby.
 I also like running, colour pencil drawing, acrylic painting, and Kintsugi pottery.
 I believe that art can be a great way for us to transform pain and suffering.

 Registration Information: